Step by Step (Annie Lennox song)

-"Step by Step" is a song recorded by Whitney Houston, originally written and recorded by Annie Lennox.
+"Step by Step" is a song recorded by Whitney Houston, originally written and recorded by Scottish singer Annie Lennox.
 The song appeared on the B-side to Lennox's 1992 single "Precious".
-Whitney Houston released a reworked crossover R&B/pop cover version in 1996 on the album The Preacher's Wife.
+Whitney Houston released a reworked crossover R&B/pop cover version in 1996 on the soundtrack to the film The Preacher's Wife.
 Houston's version replaces Lennox's verses with new lyrics and omits portions of the bridge.
 Annie Lennox provides backing vocals for Houston's rendition.
+The accompanying music video was directed by Paul Hunter.

 Background

 In an interview for The Nation, Houston said that "Annie sent me this really beautiful, spiritual song and it fit the groove of the album right away".